Seafood

 Health Benefits

-- High-quality complete protein containing all essential amino acids supports muscle development and repair
+- Superior source of complete protein with all essential amino acids for muscle maintenance and repair

-- Omega-3 fatty acids reduce inflammation, support cardiovascular health, and promote brain function and cognitive development
+- Omega-3 fatty acids (EPA and DHA in oily fish) support heart health, reduce inflammation, and promote brain function and cognitive development

 Buying Guide